-Heart failure is a chronic progressive life- limiting illness.
+Heart Failure is a chronic progressive life- limiting illness.
 This means that symptoms worsen over time and may affect how long one lives.
-Heart failure:
+Heart Failure is:

 - Occurs when the heart is not pumping as strongly as it should - Causes fluid to back up from blood vessels into the lungs and legs